sfaber02/NetBench/readme.md

 1. Enter pipenv shell `pipenv shell` must be python > 3.11
 2. Start testing with `start-test.sh` from root of project

+## Build
+Currently the iperf c library is compiled for arm macs.
+You can build an executable on mac by installing `pyinstaller` And running `pyinstaller netbench.spec` from the root of the project

 ## Ideas
 - user inputs
     - save to file and load last inputs as defaults